OpenEvalProject/evals/manuscripts/elife-26691/v2/manuscript.md

 We note a further implication of this model: GTP-hydrolysis by Arf1 can directly modulate the conformation of δ-COP.
 Such modulation may be transmitted to other binding partners such as the KDEL cargo receptor, providing a possible route to link coat hydrolysis to cargo binding/release.

-## The linkages between triads
+### The linkages between triads

 We also determined the structures of the linkages between triads as previously described (Dodonova et al., 2015) (Figure 2—figure supplement 2).
 The linkage structures are at lower resolution than that of the leaf, so we fitted our leaf structure as a rigid body (see Materials and methods and Figure 2—figure supplement 2) to assess which subunits are close to one another in the linkages.
 Consistent with our previously published structures (Dodonova et al., 2015) the central contacts in linkages I and IV are made by the αε-COP subunits, and those in linkage II are made by the δ-COP MHD.
 Interestingly neither ε-COP nor the δ-COP MHD are essential for COPI function and the combined deletion of both is not lethal for yeast (Arakel et al., 2016; Kimata et al., 2000).
 While the contacts formed by these proteins at the linkages may play a regulatory role, they are therefore not essential for COPI function.

 The slightly improved resolution of the linkage structures obtained here compared to our previously published maps showed that the density that we interpret as being contributed by a flexible hydrophobic loop of the N-terminal β-propeller of α-COP, is in the vicinity of γ-COP in a neighbouring triad.
 We found that βArf1 is close to the N-terminal β-propeller of β’-COP in a neighbouring triad, and approaches the trunk domain of β-COP (Figure 2—figure supplement 2C).
 None of these contacts are similar to the previously described crystal contact between the α1 subunit of AP1 and the back side of βArf1 (Ren et al., 2013) suggesting that an equivalent interaction is not relevant within the COPI coat.
 While the low-resolution of the linkage structures precludes more detailed interpretation, the proximity of the peripheral βArf1 molecule to neighbouring triads suggests that βArf1 could modulate inter-triad interactions.

-## Interaction of the coat with ArfGAPs
+### Interaction of the coat with ArfGAPs

-The γArf1 and βArf1 molecules have different interaction partners within the coat (γ-COP, and δ-COP and β-COP, respectively) and are in very different molecular environments (
+The γArf1 and βArf1 molecules have different interaction partners within the coat (γ-COP, and δ-COP and β-COP, respectively) and are in very different molecular environments (Figure 2D).
+These observations suggest that the two different Arf1 molecules in the coat are differentially regulated.
+To further investigate the regulation of Arf1 in the coat, we incubated COPI coated vesicles with ArfGAP1 or ArfGAP2 in the presence of a non-hydrolysable GTP analogue and determined their structures.
+Previously published biochemical data indicates that almost no ArfGAP1 binds to COPI vesicles generated in vitro in the presence of poorly hydrolysable GTP analogs, while ArfGAP2 is abundant in such vesicle fractions (Frigerio et al., 2007).
+Note, that in the presence of hydrolysable nucleotide GTP, ArfGAP1, 2 and 3 facilitate efficient vesicle uncoating (Weimer et al., 2008).
+We were unable to identify any ArfGAP1 bound to vesicles produced in the presence of GTPγS, while in vesicles incubated with ArfGAP2 we identified an additional density near the central γArf1 molecules in a subset of COPI leaves (Figure 7A,B and Figure 7—figure supplement 1).
+No significant additional density was observed near the peripheral βArf1 molecules or at any other position in the structure.
+The size and shape of the additional mass corresponded very well to the catalytic domain of the ArfGAP2 protein, which we fitted into the density (Figure 7C).
+To further validate this fit, we superimposed Arf6 from a structure in which it had been co-crystallized with the catalytic domain of the ArfGAP homologue ASAP3 (PDB:3LVQ, [Ismail et al., 2010]), with Arf1 in our coat structure.
+The resulting position of the catalytic domain of ASAP3 coincided with the additional density that we observe (compare Figure 7 and Figure 7—figure supplement 1C).
+In this structure, the catalytic domain of ArfGAP2 is positioned directly near the Arf1 nucleotide-site, where it can provide the Arginine ‘finger’ essential for stimulation of GTP-hydrolysis.
+The observed position of the ArfGAP catalytic domain differs from a previous ArfGAP1-Arf1 structure (Goldberg, 1999) in which the ArfGAP1 catalytic domain is distant from the nucleotide-site of Arf1 (Figure 7—figure supplement 1D).

 ![Figure 7.](https://cdn.elifesciences.org/articles/26691/elife-26691-fig7-v2.jpg)

 **Figure 7.:** (A) COPI-ArfGAP2 leaf structure as grey isosurface.
 (B) COPI leaf structure (grey) and the difference map between the COPI and the COPI-ArfGAP2 structure (red).
 (C) The fit of COPI and the ArfGAP2 catalytic domain (PDB:2P57) into the COPI-ArfGAP2 leaf structure.
 The domain is located near the Arf1-nucleotide binding site (nucleotide is shown in green) (D) Surface representations of the COPI and ArfGAP2 molecular models, illustrating the position of the ArfGAP2 catalytic domain (red) in a niche within the assembled coat.
-See also Figure 7—figure supplement 1.DOI: http://dx.doi.org/10.7554/eLife.26691.020
+See also Figure 7—figure supplement 1.

 ![Figure 7—figure supplement 1.](https://cdn.elifesciences.org/articles/26691/elife-26691-fig7-figsupp1-v2.jpg)

 **Figure 7—figure supplement 1.:** (A) The COPI-ArfGAP2 dataset was split into two distinct classes by multireference-based alignment and classification.
 Slice through the EM density of the class 1 from the COPI-ArfGAP2 dataset, which contains the extra density corresponding to the ArfGAP2 catalytic domain.
 The slicing plane is orthogonal to the membrane.
 The additional density is marked with an arrow.
 (B) Slice through the EM density of the class 2 from the COPI-ArfGAP2 dataset, which did not contain any additional densities in comparison with the control structure.
 The slicing plane is orthogonal to the membrane.
 (C) Position of the catalytic domain (red) and ankyrin domain (cyan) based on the Arf6-ASAP3 structure (PDB:3LVQ).
 The Arf1 from the Arf6-ASAP3 structure was superimposed with the Arf1 in our model.
 Note, that the ankyrin domain clashes with the β-COP (dark green).
 The existence of a small COPI-niche suggests that there may be sterical selection for the type of ArfGAP protein interacting with Arf1 in the context of the COPI coat.
 (D) Position of the catalytic domain (red) based on the Arf1-ArfGAP1 structure, where Arf1 in the Arf1-ArfGAP structure was superimposed on the Arf1 in our model (Goldberg, 1998).
 Note, that the catalytic domain is far from the nucleotide site (nucleotide is shown in green).
 Color scheme: Arf1 - pink, γ-COP – light green, β-COP - dark green, ζ-COP - yellow, δ-COP - orange, β’-COP - light blue, α-COP – dark blue.
-Compare panels C and D with our structural model illustrated in Figure 7C).DOI: http://dx.doi.org/10.7554/eLife.26691.021
+Compare panels C and D with our structural model illustrated in Figure 7C).

 We were not able to resolve the C-terminal, non-catalytic part of ArfGAP2, known to be involved in coatomer binding via interactions with the γ-COP appendage domain (Kliouchnikov et al., 2009; Watson et al., 2004), most likely because the non-catalytic part of the ArfGAP2 protein is largely disordered and may not form a globular domain that can be positioned at 12 Å resolution (Pietrosemoli et al., 2013).